atet/learn/git/README.md

 #### Git GUI

-* We will use Git GUI to interface with GitHub: [https://git-scm.com/download/](https://git-scm.com/download/)
+* We will use Git GUI to interface with GitHub's Website.
 * Download the "64-bit Git for Windows Portable" version: [https://github.com/git-for-windows/git/releases/download/v2.23.0.windows.1/PortableGit-2.23.0-64-bit.7z.exe](https://github.com/git-for-windows/git/releases/download/v2.23.0.windows.1/PortableGit-2.23.0-64-bit.7z.exe)
-   * Note: This link may break as new versions are released.
+   * Note: This link may break as new versions are released, if so go to: [https://git-scm.com/download/](https://git-scm.com/download/)

 [![.img/step01a.png](.img/step01a.png)](#nolink)

 * Unzip the file find and run "".
 * After choosing your language setting and you will be presented with your working environment.

-#### GitHub
+#### GitHub Website

 * You must sign up for a free account with GitHub at [www.github.com](www.github.com) and sign in.